Quinoa: Taxonomy

 The species Chenopodium quinoa was first described by Carl Ludwig Willdenow (1765–1812), a German botanist who studied plants from South America, brought back by explorers Alexander von Humboldt and Aimé Bonpland.

 Quinoa is an allotetraploid plant, containing two full sets of chromosomes from two different species which hybridised with each other at one time.
 According to a 1979 study, its presumed ancestor is either Chenopodium berlandieri, from North America, or the Andean species Ch. hircinum.
 On the other hand, morphological features relate Ch. quinoa of the Andes and Ch. nuttalliae of Mexico.
 More recent studies indicate that Andean and Mexican quinoas were independently domesticated and that both derive from wild North American C. berlandieri, carrying the genome formula AABB, and are likely derived from a hybridization several million years ago between AA and BB diploids closely related to the modern C. subglabrum and C. suecicum, respectively.
 Quinoa's wild South American ancestor, C. hircinum, may have been translocated from North to South America via zoochory.
 A feral-weedy quinoa, Ch. quinoa var. melanospermum, is known from South America, but no equivalent closely related to Ch. nutalliae has been reported from Mexico so far.

-Studies regarding the genetic diversity of quinoa suggest that it may have passed through at least three bottleneck genetic events, with a possible fourth expected:
+Studies regarding the genetic diversity of quinoa suggest that it may have passed through three bottleneck genetic events, with a possible fourth to come: